elastic/universal-profiling-documentation/features.md

 When opening Kibana, find in the left menu the "Observability" section, and click on "Universal Profiling" to get started.
 You are presented with the [stacktraces](#stacktraces) view.

-Universal Profiling currently supports CPU profiling (via stack sampling), and it does not have memory profiling yet.
+Universal Profiling currently only supports CPU profiling (via stack sampling).

 From the landing page, you can get an overview of the entirety of your data, and slice and dice into more detailed sections of your fleet by using filtering queries in the search bar.